 There’s an added positive effect.
-This method provides the opportunity to consider if items need to be moved or thrown away.
+This method provides the opportunity to consider if you should move items or throw them away.
 In this, office moves are no different from house moves – don’t bring what you don’t need.

 2. Keep all staff informed throughout the process

 Not knowing what’s happening regarding a major company event can be frustrating.
 It can also provoke uncertainty and lead to performance dips.
 To prevent this, it is vital to communicate often and in detail to all staff as to the status of various stages of the move.
 Providing progress reports on different moving aspects gives a sense of accomplishment and continuity.
-It also helps bring moving efforts together if the individuals concerned are kept abreast of the latest requirements.
-Issues such as seating arrangements and moving tasks need to be properly defined and accepted well before moving.
+It will also help bring moving efforts together if you keep individuals concerned abreast of the latest requirements.
+Consequently, issues such as seating arrangements and moving tasks need to be properly defined and accepted well before moving.

 3. Keep health and wellness ongoing